rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 | Transfer Learning | 0.87 | 0.88 | 0.87 | 0.87 |
 | Transfer Learning + Fine Tuning | 0.93 | 0.93 | 0.93 | 0.93 |

+As we can easily see, the use of Tranfer Learning has led to much higher performance than a simple CNN trained from scratch (0.68 vs. 0.87 accuracy).
+In addition, the fine-tuning step has further improved performance significantly, reaching a 0.93 accuracy on the training set.

 <p><span style="font-size:14.0pt;line-height:90%;font-family:
 &quot;Open Sans&quot;,sans-serif">Link to the GitHub code: <a href="https://github.com/rcantini/Dog-breed-classification" target="_blank">Dog-breed-classification</a></span></p>